eagercheesecake/Rise-of-the-GOO-Notes/content/Sessions/Session 40 - Reunited.md

 > Cato hits Nissa, Reptile, and Ishtar, downing the first two, but his ranged spear misses Ishtar.
 Goro misses.
 Tobias fires two bolts of Eldritch Blast, missing both.
 Moiloc impales Cato, and pulls him off the unicorn, which disappears.
 The light from Cato’s eyes fades, and the symbol on his chest disappears.

 Ishtar heals everyone twice, and reports that Holliday left them.
 Moiloc sees that Olidamuru has been summoned, and he is kneeling in front of Shurima, bound.
 Shurima says he needs another thirty minutes to consume Olidamuru’s power.
 He gives them some lizard on a stick to help them.
 The group hears a distant, shrill howl, and the boom of thunder.
+### Whitehall

-Earlier that morning, Galen Laborde wakes up to knocking on the window to her room in Whitehall.
-She had been awaiting Helen, who claims to have information from Death Eaters.
+Earlier that morning, [[Galen Laborde]] wakes up to knocking on the window to her room in Whitehall.
+She had been awaiting [[Helen Berestova|Helen]], who claims to have information from corpse eaters.
 Helen hadn’t bathed in a while, and she looks awful.
-Helen hands Galen a letter, written from the Maedros ruler, the High Architect.
+Helen hands Galen a letter, written from the Maedros ruler, [[The High Architect]].

 The letter tells of the party and their antics.
-Maedros has been looking into the death eaters, and realizes that they seem to appear wherever Gwyneth appears.
-Helen mentions that she knows Gwyneth is going to the Cathedral.
+Maedros has been looking into the death eaters, and realizes that they seem to appear wherever [[Gwyneth Sootspot|Gwyneth]] appears.
+Helen mentions that she knows Gwyneth is going to the Capella Sinistra.
+### Capella Sinistra
 The pair proceeds to the cathedral, and hear alert horns, seeing Inquisitors running to the slave district.
 As they enter through the doors to the cathedral, they hear three booms of thunder and a scream from a nearby room.
 They proceed, passing by some missing bricks, and an askew grate.
 Galen notices a trail of blood coming from a wall between a split hallway, and feels an energy from the path to the right.
 Galen tries to investigate the wall, but phases through it, falling flat on her face.
 Inside the room, the floor is covered in blood.
 She finds a mangled, fleshy mannequin by a cell.
 She rifles through the office, and eventually pulls a specific book.
 The desk shifts, blocking the doorway, and revealing a ladder descending into darkness.
 Helen opts to stay behind, and tell their forces what she found.

 While descending, she realizes that she has entered the Underdark.
 She enters a room, and finds an elf, unconscious, stuck to the wall with thorns.
 Looking though the body, she finds a signet sign, and realizes this is the body of Gwyneth.
 Galen casts Zone of Truth, and ties up the unconscious Gwyneth before waking her up.
 Galen asks about the corpse eaters, and Gwyenth feigns ignorance, but Galen sees right through her.
 Galen says there’s no need to play dumb, since she’ll be dead after this conversation, anyway.
 Gwyneth casts Power Word: Pain.
 Galen reacts by stabbing her in the gut, politely asking her to turn it off.
 She obliges.

 Finally, Galen is in a position to get information.
 Gwyneth says it’s too much to tell, asking Galen to reach into her pocket for a journal.
 Galen realizes there’s something she’s not saying.
 Galen tries to ask again, getting no new information, so she cuts open the pocket.
 She gets the journal, asking if something is going to happen when she opens it, to no response.
 Galen puts the book in Gwyneth’s hands, forcing her to open it.
 Galen doesn’t notice anything of interest in the book.
 However, there are likely encoded elements to it, although it would take her some time to decipher.
 Galen rips the pages out of the book, and gives the book back to Gwyneth.

-Galen asks about Mora, and Gwyneth says she went further down.
+Galen asks about [[Mora]], and Gwyneth says she went further down.
 Gwyneth begs to be freed, but Galen says her questions have already been answered, and pulls the dagger out.
 Galen then proceeds to follow vines and other foliage to track Mora.
 She sees Inquisitors, who are charmed and unmoving.
 She tries to be stealthy, but the guards notice her, and begin to approach.
-She casts Thaumotergy, creating another sound, and distracting them.
+She casts Thaumaturgy, creating another sound, and distracting them.
 Galen continues through the caverns, finding some corpse flayers.
 Assuming she can’t beat them, she sneaks past unnoticed.

 She continues to a pedestal, atop of which is a child, who has been drained of blood.
 She understands the mechanic of the blood-sealed door.
-She makes a prayer to help Styx find this child, and feels Styx’s warmth, feeling closer to him than she ever has.
+She makes a prayer to help [[Styx the Pathfinder|Styx]] find this child, and feels Styx’s warmth, feeling closer to him than she ever has.
+### The Lost City of Shurima
 Inside the Underdark, Galen sees three boats, and takes one.
 Looking across the lake, she sees two figures enter the cathedral, but can’t tell who it is.
 In the meantime, she sees a large spire in the distance, and decides to investigate.
 She rows to the spire and enters through an open window.
 The room looks like a royal bedroom.
 She finds a corpse wearing a royal crown.
 Instead of a crown jewel is a carving of a lantern.
 She finds this odd, never having heard of a country worshiping Styx.
 She notices the lantern seems to be depicted a bit differently: lit with a flame.
 She busts open a nearby rotting chest, finding it full of rotted clothes, which she can’t quite date.
 Deep in the chest is a scroll of revivify.
 She decides to leave, and rows to the cathedral.
+### The Cathedral of the Gods
 When arriving at the cathedral, she sees Holliday untying a boat.
 She asks for a way out, and Galen points to the balcony she came from.
 Holliday tosses her a gold piece.
 When entering the cathedral proper, she begins to hear buzzing.
 She looks up, and sees the roof of the cave was in fact a layer of corpse tenders, who are beginning to awaken and swarm the cathedral.
+### The Lost City of Shurima

-Branwyn decides she can’t leave Moiloc behind and unattended, and leaves the others at the exit to the Underdark.
+[[Branwyn of Coryphea|Branwyn]] decides she can’t leave Moiloc behind and unattended, and leaves the others at the exit to the Underdark.
 They decide to meet in the mountain pass, and stay in touch via the sending stones.
-Branwyn, Daphne, Tarren, Vulkan, and the children begin to travel through the caverns.
+Branwyn, [[Daphne]], [[Tarren Hammerfist|Tarren]], [[Vulcan]], [[Charlotte]], [[Azura]], and [[Callia]], and the other child travel through the caverns.
 Daphne is leading them through the caverns.
 After about ten minutes, they begin to hear loud buzzing, that seems to be approaching.
 Brewster begins unloading his items into Daphne.
 She notices King Endrio’s cloak, and questions Brewster on that.
 He promises to tell Tarren about it later.

 Daphne takes them to the sulfur mines.
 Once they pass a part of the cave that seems especially weak, Brewster throws his bag behind him, triggering a cave in caused by his Glyph of Warding.
 The cave-in lands on Brewster, hurting him greatly, but they make it out okay.
+### The Cathedral of the Gods
 Branwyn approaches more buzzing as she nears the cathedral.
 Multiple corpse golems and corpse insects are falling.
 She sees Holliday approaching her on her own boat.
 They great each other, each in shock that the other is alive.
 She says they could use some help, if Branwyn is free.
 Branwyn continues booking it to the cathedral, tying the boat up and booking it inside.

 > [!danger] Fight